TNNNF/Latex-flashcard-generation/README.md

 It was developed using Python 3.9.11.
 Make sure to have the requirements installed as described in the associated file.

 ## 2. Usage

+## 3. Current limits of usage

+## 4. Bugs and future ideas
+As already mentioned in the introduction for latex templates, feel free to text me whenever you have a good idea for the project or come up with a feature that is currently not available but should be.
+This is a project I am doing in my free time, so I might not find the time to integrate your ideas straightaway but I'll make sure to come back to them when I have time.
+The same goes for bug reports.
+Please create an issue for it which involves a detailled error description and also steps to reproduce the issue.
+I'll try to fix it as soon as possible